DanielLCintra/github-app/README.md

 ## Este projeto possibilita:

-1 - A consulta um nome de usuário do github.
+1 - A consulta de um nome de usuário do github.

 2 - A visualização do perfil do usuário consultado.